sjbrown/misc_work/deckahedron/mod_green_story.md

 Spend points for:
  * Ressurect a character / prevent a death
  * Deus Ex Machina: redo a flip with maximum advantage
+ * Deus Ex Machina: bring in a friendly (already seen) NPC at a moment of extreme peril

 # Risk Drivers